Sp4tz7/OC_P7/README.md

 ### Configuration

-Before running this framework, you have to setup the database data.
+Before running this framework, you have to setup some configurations.

+1. Create a new Github OAuth app trough the [Github developers settings](https://github.com/settings/developers)
+   1. Point the authorization callback URL to YOUR-DOMAIN/auth
+   2. Copy your Client ID and Client Secrets to your .env file
-1. Copy the .env file to a .env.local file and edit the DB requested data.
+2. Copy the .env file to a .env.local file and edit the DB requested data.
-2. Point your virtual host to the **Public** directory.
+3. Point your virtual host to the **Public** directory.

 #### Install database